singnet/converter-token-manager-v3/README.md

 - **conversionOut**
   - **Parameters**: `uint256 amount, bytes32 conversionId, uint8 v, bytes32 r, bytes32 s`
   - **Description**: Converts tokens from Ethereum to non Ethereum network.
-The tokens which needs to be convereted will be burned on the Ethereum network.
+The tokens which needs to be convereted will transfer to convtract for lock on the Ethereum network.
 The conversion authorizer needs to provide the signature to call this function.

 - **conversionIn**
   - **Parameters**: `address to, uint256 amount, bytes32 conversionId, uint8 v, bytes32 r, bytes32 s`